Edgar Bronfman Jr.

-Edgar Miles Bronfman Jr. (born May 16, 1955) is an American businessman, filmmaker, theater producer, and media executive who is a managing partner at Accretive LLC.
+Edgar Miles Bronfman Jr. (born May 16, 1955) is an American businessman, film and theater producer, and media executive who is a managing partner at Accretive LLC.
 He previously was CEO of Warner Music Group from 2004 to 2011, and was its chairman from 2011 to 2012.
 Bronfman was the CEO of WMG during its May 2011 sale to Access Industries.
 In August 2011, he became Chairman of the company.
 Bronfman previously was CEO of Seagram and vice-chairman of Vivendi Universal.
-Bronfman expanded and later divested ownership of the Seagram Company, and also worked as a Broadway and film producer, and songwriter under the pseudonyms Junior Miles and Sam Roman.
+Bronfman expanded and later divested ownership of the Seagram Company, and also worked as a producer, and songwriter under the pseudonyms Junior Miles and Sam Roman.
 He is Executive Chairman of FuboTV.

 Early life

 Born in 1955, Edgar Jr. ("Efer" to friends) is the son of Edgar Miles Bronfman and the grandson of Samuel Bronfman, patriarch of one of the wealthiest and most influential Jewish families in Canada.
 The Bronfman family gained its fortunes through the Seagram Company, an alcohol distilling company.
 Edgar Jr. is the second of five children of Ann (née Loeb) and Edgar Miles Bronfman.
 His mother was the daughter of John Langeloth Loeb Sr. (a Wall Street investment banker whose company was a predecessor of Shearson Lehman/American Express) and Frances Lehman (a scion of the Lehman Brothers banking firm).
-His parents divorced in 1973.